Azure/azure-quickstart-templates/quickstarts/microsoft.containerservice/azure-kubernetes-monitoring-with-prometheus-and-grafana/README.md

 Run az cli command from the root of the microsoft.containerservice directory.

 ### Post deployment grafana configuration
 Add the Prometheus data source to Grafana from your Grafana portal.
-For more information, go to Add a data source.
+For more information, go to [**Add a data source**](https://learn.microsoft.com/en-us/azure/managed-grafana/how-to-data-source-plugins-managed-identity#add-a-data-source).
 Use Prometheus URL provided when creating grafana managed private endpoint 'bicep attribute: **privateLinkServiceUrl**' my example is http://test-prom.promedemo.com.com:9090

 ![Figure 2](images/configure-grafana-dashboard.png)